+'''

 RUN [REPEAT] operand1 [operand2 [(parameter)]] ...
 40

+'''

-For explanations of the symbols used in the syntax diagram, see Syntax Symbols.
+For an explanation of the symbols used in the syntax diagram, see Syntax Symbols.

 The RUN statement is used to read a Natural source program from the Natural system file and then execute it.